Introduction

 The SaaS Landscape in 2026

-Businesses increasingly prefer subscription-based platforms because they offer:
+Businesses prefer subscriptions because they offer:

 - Lower upfront costs